Priti Patel

 A longstanding Eurosceptic, Patel was a leading figure in the Vote Leave campaign for Brexit during the 2016 referendum on UK membership of the European Union.
 Following Cameron's resignation, Patel supported Theresa May's bid to become Conservative leader; May subsequently appointed Patel Secretary of State for International Development.
 In 2017, Patel was involved in a political scandal involving unauthorised meetings with the Government of Israel which breached the Ministerial Code, causing May to request Patel's resignation as International Development Secretary.
-She was forced to resign from her Cabinet position as the Secretary of State for International Development after it transpired that she misled the public about her undisclosed meetings with Israeli officials in secrecy.

 Under Boris Johnson's premiership, Patel became Home Secretary in July 2019.
 In this role, she launched a points-based immigration system, an asylum deal with Rwanda to address the English Channel migrant crossings, advocated the passage of the Police, Crime, Sentencing and Courts Act 2022, and approved the extradition of Julian Assange to the United States.
 She was also found to have breached the Ministerial Code in relation to incidents of bullying.
-Following the resignation of Johnson and subsequent election of Liz Truss as prime minister, Patel resigned as home secretary on 6 September 2022.
-After the Conservative Party's loss in the 2024 General Election, Patel stood in the 2024 Conservative Party leadership election but was eliminated in the first MP ballot.
-Upon Kemi Badenoch's victory in the leadership election, Patel was appointed Shadow Foreign Secretary.
+Following the resignation of Johnson and subsequent election of Liz Truss as Prime Minister, Patel resigned as Home Secretary on 6 September 2022.
+After the Conservative Party's loss at the 2024 general election, Patel stood in the 2024 Conservative Party leadership election, but was eliminated in the first MP ballot.
+Upon Kemi Badenoch's victory in the leadership election, Patel was appointed Shadow Foreign Secretary, a position which she retained until she stepped down in order to take up a new role as International Secretary of the Conservative Party and was succeeded by Tom Tugendhat in August 2026.

 Early life

-Born on 29 March 1972 to Sushil and Anjana Patel in Harrow, London, her paternal grandparents were born in Gujarat, India, before emigrating to Uganda, and running a convenience store in Kampala.
+Priti Sushil Patel was born on 29 March 1972 in Harrow, London, to Sushil and Anjana Patel; her paternal grandparents were born in Gujarat, India, before emigrating to Uganda, and running a convenience store in Kampala.
 In the 1960s, her parents emigrated to the UK and settled in Hertfordshire.
 They established a chain of newsagents throughout London and the South East of England.
 She was raised in a Hindu household.
 Her father Sushil was a UKIP candidate for Bushey South seat within Hertsmere District at the 2013 Hertfordshire County Council election.

-Patel attended a comprehensive school in Watford before going up to read economics at Keele University.
+Patel attended a comprehensive school in Watford before studying Economics at Keele University.
 She then pursued postgraduate studies in British Government and Politics at the University of Essex.
 The former Conservative leader and Prime Minister Margaret Thatcher became her political heroine: according to Patel, she "had a unique ability to understand what made people tick, households tick and businesses tick.
 Managing the economy, balancing the books and making decisions—not purchasing things the country couldn't afford".
 She joined the Conservative Party in 1991, when John Major was Prime Minister.